YunhwanJeong/YunhwanJeong/README.md

 - As a Developer 🧑‍💻:
   - I'm all about creating value that's both visible in the balance sheets and felt by users 💰
-  - I aim to make PRs and code as clear as possible with helpful annotations 📝
+  - I aim to make PRs and code as clear as possible with helpful notes 📝
   - Keeping PRs concise, ideally under 500 lines, is something I strive for ✏️
 - As a Teammate 🧑‍🤝‍🧑:
   - Ready to back team decisions fully, even after a healthy debate 🤝